google/cpp-from-the-sky-down/tafn/tafn.md

 ```

-Without that extra object type, users would not be able to confidently convert member functions to the `acton tag` format.
+Without that extra object type, users would not be able to confidently convert member functions to the `action tag` format.
 ## Supporting types

 ### is_action_tag_invocable